Maharaja Express Heritage Tours Varanasi

 Everyone has their own way of celebrating the ritual contact with the holy Ganga: some bathe; other dip themselves entirely into the water once, thrice or any number of times; some drink the water; other make water offerings to the sun; while others fill their pots with holy water to take back to their homes to perform rituals and purification.The offerings to the sacred waters vary.
 Pilgrims give flowers, fruits, lamps and their respectful prayers.

 Banaras has always been associated with philosophy and wisdom.
 A place of learning for many years, the Banaras Hindu University carries on this tradition.
-The University campus, to the south of the city, was built at the beginning of this century.
-Pundit Madan Mohan Malviya was instrumental in founding it.
+Heritage Tours Varanasi takes you to the University campus, to the south of the city, which was built at the beginning of this century.
+Pandit Madan Mohan Malviya was instrumental in founding it.